-SAI Steering Axis Inclination
+Steering Axis Inclination

 Caster is the forward or rearward tilt of the strut as viewed from the side of the vehicle.
-Too little would cause the wheel to shimmy and too much caster would make it hard to steer.
-It keeps the tire tracking behind the imaginary line created by the angle.
-Positive caster and the SAI angle provide for greater stability and better steering wheel return to center.
+Too little would cause the wheel to shimmy, and too much caster would make it hard to steer.
+Positive caster keeps the tire tracking behind the imaginary line created by the angle.
+The caster angle helps absorb road shock by transferring forces to the spindle and frame instead of the steering linkage.